 - Fees for Schengen and Swiss National visa applications: € 60.00 / USD 83 payable in USD and in cash when the visa application is submitted at the Embassy of Switzerland

 - Fees for Schengen visa applications for citizens of Georgia, Moldova and Russia: € 35.00 / USD 49 payable in USD and in cash when the visa application is submitted at the Embassy of Switzerland.

 - Personal appearance at the Embassy by the applicant is required for all first-time applicants.
 The Embassy reserves the right to ask applicants for personal appearance or interviews, regardless whether they traveled to Switzerland, Austria and/or the Principality of Liechtenstein before.

 - Holders of a "Residence Permit" or a special "Residence Document" from certain countries are exempted from the visa requirement.
 Please contact the Embassy for further details.

 - Please be reminded that working is strictly prohibited while visiting Switzerland, unless the corresponding (work) visa has been issued.

 - Each application is checked individually and no guarantee is given that a visa will be issued.
 The Embassy cannot be held responsible for costs occured when a visa is refused.

 - Applications should be handed in at least two weeks and not more than 3 month prior the departing date.

-- Processing time of the application: usually 6-10 working days (once the file is complete and all requested documents and/or information have been submitted).
+- Processing time of the application is 10 working days (once the file is complete and all requested documents and/or information have been submitted).
 Applications that cannot be dealt with in the competence of the Embassy and need to be forwarded to Switzerland: see next paragraph

 - Please note that in certain cases and for certain types of visa the application has to be submitted to the authorities in Switzerland.
 In such cases, it may take several weeks until a decision is available.